basho-labs/little_riak_book/en/03-developers.md

 ```

 MapReduce jobs can be either Erlang or JavaScript code.
 This time we'll go the
 easy route and write JavaScript.
-You execute mapreduce by posting JSON to the
+You execute MapReduce by posting JSON to the
 `/mapred` path.

 ```bash